Garmisch-Partenkirchen: Sports

 Garmisch-Partenkirchen is a favoured holiday spot for skiing, snowboarding, and hiking, having some of the best skiing areas (Garmisch Classic and Zugspitze) in Germany.

 It was the site of the 1936 Winter Olympics, the first to feature alpine skiing.
-It later replaced Sapporo, Japan as the host of the 1940 Winter Olympics, but were cancelled due to World War II.
+It later replaced Sapporo, Japan as the host of the 1940 Winter Olympics, which was cancelled due to World War II.
 Including the two cancelled cities in 1940, it is the only host city chosen during the World Wars that did not host a subsequent Olympics.

 A variety of Nordic and alpine World Cup ski races are held here, usually on the Kandahar Track outside town.
 Traditionally, a ski jumping contest is held in Garmisch-Partenkirchen on New Year's Day, as a part of the Four Hills Tournament (Vierschanzen-Tournee).
 The World Alpine Ski Championships were held in Garmisch in 1978 and 2011.

 Garmisch-Partenkirchen was a partner in the city of Munich's bid for the 2018 Winter Olympics but the IOC vote held on 6 July 2011 awarded the Games to Pyeongchang.
 The Winter Olympics were last held in the German-speaking Alps in 1976 in nearby Innsbruck, Austria.

 In team sports, the professional former 10-time German champion ice hockey team SC Riessersee play at the Garmisch Olympia Stadium.

 The local association football team is 1.FC Garmisch-Partenkirchen.